 The seven-time Cup champ Johnson is tied with Richard Petty and Dale Earnhardt Sr. for the most championships in NASCAR history.
 Oh, and five of those championships, from 2006 to 2010, were won in a row.
 FIVE.
 How many American athletes can you name who have had a five-peat?
 I'll wait...

-Oh, and just because he retired from NASCAR, that doesn’t mean he’s done with racing for good.
-In 2021, he ran 12 races in the IndyCar Series, and is currently racing in the series in 2022.
+Oh, and just because he retired from NASCAR after the 2020 season, that doesn't mean that he's been finished with racing for good.
+In 2021, he ran 12 races in the IndyCar Series.
+While Johnson announced that he would be retiring from full-time racing following the 2022 IndyCar season to spend more time with his family, Jimmie still has plenty of racing left in him.

 Jimmie Johnson's Net Worth Makes Him One of NASCAR's Richest